cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ### Validator operator keys

 First, you need to create the two validators' operation keys.
-Such a key is not meant to stay on the validating node when it runs, it is meant to be used at certain junctures only, for instance, to stake on behalf of Alice (or Bob), for instance from their respective desktop computers.
+Such a key is not meant to stay on the validating node when it runs, it is meant to be used at certain junctures only (for instance, to stake on behalf of Alice or Bob, as from their respective desktop computers).
 So you are going to create them by running "desktop" containers:

 1. Use the `--keyring-backend file`.
 2. Keep them in the mapped volume with `--keyring-dir /root/.checkers/keys`.